pavkam/XtraLiteTemplates/README.md

 # XtraLiteTemplates [![Build status](https://ci.appveyor.com/api/projects/status/gapq9gvrneooy1ob/branch/master?svg=true)](https://ci.appveyor.com/project/pavkam/xtralitetemplates/branch/master)
-A lightweight templating engine for .NET Framework and Mono.
+A lightweight templating engine for .NET Framework 4.5+, .NET Core 2.0+ and Mono.

 ### What it is, and what it is not
 XtraLiteTemplates is a fully managed .NET Framework library that offers easy string templating features.
 XtraLiteTemplates offers support for `custom template constructs` (akin to statements), and support for `expressions` with custom operators.
 XtraLiteTemplates is not a programming language or a domain-specific language in its own right, its sole purpose is to aid in the creation and manipulation of string templates.
 Anything else is out of scope of this project.